neilbrown/edlib/README.md

 The line-counter uses the model described earlier of placing marks every few hundred lines in a document and using them to expedite line counting.
-This currently isn't implemented as a pane.
-I wonder if it should be.
+This is implemented as a pane which attaches directly to the document pane.

 Keymap
 ------

-“Keymap” allows both global and local keys (or arbitrary commands) to be defined.
+“Keymap” pane allows both global and local keys (or arbitrary commands) to be defined.
 The global mappings are handled at a pane which must be stacked before the tiler.
 A pane to handle local mappings is added on demand at the current focus pane.

 Search
 ------

-“search” is like line-counter in that it provides a global command rather than a pane.
+“search” provides a global command rather than a pane.
 This command can perform a reg-ex search through a document.
 Currently it only searches the per-element characters, so it isn't useful on directory listings.
 It should be extended to work with the results of “render-line”.

 Messageline
 -----------